aisingapore/PeekingDuck/docs/source/tutorials/04_peaking_duck.rst

 Then, as these objects moved around in the video, they are identified based on their assigned identities and tracked according to their movements.

-This tutorial demonstrates using ``dabble.statistics`` with a custom node to track the number of people walking down a path.
+This tutorial demonstrates using :mod:`dabble.statistics` with a custom node to track the number of people walking down a path.

 Create a new PeekingDuck project, download the `people walking video